kneron/kneron-mmsegmentation/docs_kneron/stdc_step_by_step.md

 # Replace all "path/to/your" above with where you want to put the dataset!
 ```

 Then, we need *cityscapesScripts* to preprocess the CityScapes dataset.
-If you followed our [Step 0](#step-0:-environment), you should have python package *cityscapesScripts* installed (if no, execute `pip install cityscapesScripts` command).
+If you completely followed our [Step 1-2-4](#step-1-2-4-install-required-python-packages-for-building-and-installing-mmsegmentationkn), you should have python package *cityscapesScripts* installed (if no, execute `pip install cityscapesScripts` command).

 ```shell
 # Replace "path/to/your" with where you want to put the dataset!